eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-16_ideal-voting-sea-world-exemplified-no-graphs-sorry.md

 - - -

-This page is synchronized from the post: [IDEAL Voting Sea World Exemplified (no graphs sorry)](https://steemit.com/@deanliu/ideal-voting-sea-world-exemplified-no-graphs-sorry)
+This page is synchronized from the post: ['IDEAL Voting Sea World Exemplified (no graphs sorry)'](https://steemit.com/@deanliu/ideal-voting-sea-world-exemplified-no-graphs-sorry)